qauaan0/cybersecurity-portfolio/Aws-iam-security-auditor/README.md

 This project explores how IAM security reviews can be automated with Python.

 ## Architecture / How It Works
-Refer to Aws-iam-security-auditor/iam-auditor-flowchart.png within this folder
+Refer to [View the IAM Auditor Flowchart](./iam-auditor-flowchart.png) within this folder

 ## Security Checks
 | Finding | Risk Score |